smautner/dart.nvim/README.md

   },

   -- Default mappings
-  mappings = {
+  -- Set an individual mapping to an empty string to disable, mappings = {
     mark = ';;', -- Mark current buffer
     jump = ';', -- Jump to buffer marked by next character i.e `;a`